yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorscallback.md

 optimize([-5 <= x <= 5],-exp(-(x-2).^2),sdpsettings('solver','bmibnb'));
 ````

 The global solver [BMIBNB](/solver/bmibnb) is based on the envelope outer approximations discussed below.
 Note that the solver requires bounds (preferably explicit) on variables that are involved in nonconvex terms.
-The reason for this can be found in the [tutorial on envelopes and global optimization](/tutorial/envelopesinbmibnb) and the [big-M].
+The reason for this can be found in the [tutorial on envelopes and global optimization](/tutorial/envelopesinbmibnb) and the [big-M tutorial](/tutorial/bigmandconvexhulls).

 In general, working with nonlinear callback-based operators in YALMIP requires no special code.
 It must however be kept in mind that they require general-purpose nonlinear solvers.